urholaukkarinen/transform-gizmo/README.md

 ## Other

-The gizmo exposes matrices and vectors as [mint](https://github.com/kvark/mint) types, which means it is easy to use with matrix types from various crates such as [nalgebra](https://github.com/dimforge/nalgebra), [glam](https://github.com/bitshifter/glam-rs) and [cgmath](https://github.com/rustgd/cgmath).
+The gizmo exposes mathematical types as [mint](https://github.com/kvark/mint) types, which means it is easy to use with types from various crates such as [nalgebra](https://github.com/dimforge/nalgebra), [glam](https://github.com/bitshifter/glam-rs) and [cgmath](https://github.com/rustgd/cgmath).
 You may need to enable a `mint` feature, depending on the math library.